John M. B. Clitz: Naval career

 Clitz was born in Sackets Harbor, New York, on 1 December 1821.
-He was appointed as a midshipman on 12 April 1837, and soon was attached to the sloop-of-war USS Ontario in the West Indies Squadron, serving aboard her from 1838 to 1842.
+His father was a U.S. Army officer and veteran of the War of 1812 who was reassigned to Michigan and accompanied there by his family.
+Clitz was appointed as a midshipman on 12 April 1837, and soon was attached to the sloop-of-war USS Ontario in the West Indies Squadron, serving aboard her from 1838 to 1842.
 He then studied at the Philadelphia Naval School in Philadelphia, Pennsylvania, in 1843 and, having completed his training as a midshipman, was promoted to passed midshipman on 29 June 1843.

 Clitz's next assignment was to the new sloop-of-war USS St. Mary's in the Mediterranean Squadron from 1844 to 1845, after which he served aboard the sloop-of-war USS Falmouth in the Home Squadron from 1845 to 1846.

 After the outbreak of the Mexican War, Clitz transferred to the bomb brig USS Hecla in 1847, a ship purchased in 1846 and commissioned in 1847 for service in that conflict as part of the Home Squadron.
 Aboard Hecla, Clitz arrived in Mexican waters at Isla de Sacrificios off Veracruz on the morning of 29 March 1847 and participated in the final day of the siege of the city before it ended with the surrender of the Castle of San Juan de Ulúa to American forces that evening.
 Hecla then began patrols in the Gulf of Mexico, during which she took part in the American amphibious seizure of Tuxpan in April 1847.
 Later in 1847, Clitz transferred to the screw steamer USS Petrita – also in the Home Squadron but immobilized in Mexican waters due to mechanical problems – until 1848.

 After the Mexican War, Clitz served aboard the sailing frigate USS Cumberland in the Mediterranean Squadron from 1849 to 1851, being promoted to master while aboard her on 16 August 1850.
 Promoted to lieutenant on 6 April 1851, he had duty with the United States Coast Survey from 1851 to 1852, then was aboard the steam paddle frigate USS Mississippi in the East India Squadron from 1852 to 1855.
 After special duty in Washington, D.C., in 1856, he was aboard the sloop-of-war USS Decatur in the Pacific Squadron from 1858 to 1859 and then aboard the steam sloop-of-war USS Iroquois in 1861.